I am a big fan of habits.

 Of course, sometimes people have a run of bad luck or are treated badly, but that’s different from playing the victim all the time.

-Think about your social circle, your friends and family.
+Think about your social circle, your friends, and your family.

 I’m sure there is at least one person you can think of who always blames others for their bad fortune.